dangyogi/RPOF-CMC/source/Article_VII.rst

    *[This amendment shall take effect December 1, 2024]*.

+.. _Rules of Procedure: /RPOF-ROP
+.. _Constitution of the Republican Party of Florida: /RPOF-STC

 .. index::
-   single: bylaws
-   single: constitution
+   single: bylaws; adopt
-   single: RPOF Constitution
+   single: bylaws; conflicts
-   single: Rules of Procedure

 2. To adopt such bylaws as they may deem necessary by majority vote of the full committee.
-Such By-laws may not be in conflict with Florida Statutes, the RPOF Constitution, the RPOF Rules of Procedure, or the Model County Constitution.
+Such By-laws may not be in conflict with Florida Statutes, the `RPOF Constitution`_, the `RPOF Rules of Procedure`_, or the `Model County Constitution`_.

+.. _RPOF Constitution: /RPOF-STC
+.. _RPOF Rules of Procedure: /RPOF-ROP
+.. _Model County Constitution: /RPOF-CMC

 .. index::
    single: meetings